-b.
-Admissions Board: the committee that assesses, on behalf of the dean (UvA), whether a candidate meets the requirements for admission to the Master's degree programme of his/her choice.
-If there is no Admissions Board appointed for the degree programme, the Examinations Board (within the meaning of Section 7.12 of the WHW) functions as c.
-CBE: Examination Appeals Board (Dutch: College van Beroep voor de d. component: a unit of study of the programme assessed by means of an examination;
+Admissions Board: the committee that assesses, on behalf of the dean (UvA), whether a candidate meets the requirements for admission to the Master's degree programme of their choice.
+If there is no Admissions Board appointed for the degree programme, the Examinations Board (within the meaning of Section 7.12 of the WHW) functions as Admissions Board;

-Admissions Board;

-Examens, previously abbreviated to COBEX);
+CBE: Examination Appeals Board (Dutch: College van Beroep voor de Examens, previously abbreviated to COBEX);

-the guide for the degree programme that provides e. course catalogue:

-the provisions and other information specific to that programme, including general information about the courses.
+course catalogue: the guide for the degree programme that provides the provisions and other information specific to that programme, including general information about the courses.
 The course catalogue is available electronically at http://studiegids.uva.nl/;

-f. course manual: document that provides the details of the component-specific provisions and other component-specific information.
+course manual: document that provides the details of the component-specific provisions and other component-specific information.
 The course manual will be made available to registered students before the start of the course;

-g.
 EC (European Credit): a credit with a workload of 28 hours of study;

-h. examination: an assessment of the student's knowledge, understanding and skills relating to a component.
+examination: an assessment of the student's knowledge, understanding and skills relating to a component.
 The assessment is expressed in terms of a final mark.
 An examination may consist of one or more interim examinations.
 A resit always covers the same material as the original examination.
 A written examination can be taken on paper or digitally;

-the person appointed by the Examinations Board for the purpose of examiner:

-holding examinations and determining their results, within the meaning of Section 7.12c of the WHW;
+examiner: the person appointed by the Examinations Board for the purpose of holding examinations and determining their results, within the meaning of Section 7.12c of the WHW;

-the Examinations Board of one or more study programmes of j.
-Examinations Board:

-the faculty, within the meaning of Section 7.12 of the WHW;
+Examinations Board: the Examinations Board of one or more study programmes of faculty, within the meaning of Section 7.12 of the WHW;

-Dutch: College van Bestuur; Executive Board:
+Executive Board: Dutch: College van Bestuur;

-final examination: the final examination of the Master's programme within the meaning of Section 7.3 paragraph3 of the WHW;
+final examination the final examination of the Master's programme within the meaning of Section 7.3 paragraph 3 of the WHW;